Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/solving-personal-problems.md

 ## Automaticity and the Devaluation of Life

 Boredom arises when people see the world through learned categories.
-Automaticity makes people stop appreciating their surroundings—new experiences bring diminishing pleasure, life turns gray.
+Automaticity makes people stop appreciating their surroundings — new experiences bring diminishing pleasure, life turns gray.
 The solution isn't buying new things, but changing perspective through mindfulness practice and focusing on what truly matters.

 ---